Sharp-Team/ending-love/README.md

  2. :smoking: UPoRa: Many women many chance.
 A greater girl will come to you soon...
 Don't worry... (đã thắp hương)
  3. :smoking: Thaycacac: Stop to begin...
 Don't worry... (đã thắp hương)
  4. :smoking: Demonslight - Harry Trần: Today is hard, tomorrow will be worse, but the day after tomorrow will be sunshine.(đã thắp hương).
+ 5. :smoking: YusakiTheJoker: Welcome to my life, just have friendzone anh bro-zone.
+All Izz Well